nwheels-io/NWheels/README.md

 Based on our experience, commonality in the needs of enterprise application projects is significantly higher than variability.

-We take this as an opportunity to build a community-based ecosystem, which creates A-to-Z architectural recipes, ready technology stacks, concise programming models, and building blocks for common problem domains.
+We take this as an opportunity to build a community-based ecosystem, which implements A-to-Z architectural recipes, constructs technology stacks, creates concise programming models, and develops adjustable building blocks for common problem domains.

-We put those pieces together to turn enterprise application development into an easy win
+We put those pieces together to turn enterprise application development into an easy win.

 ### How it works